KTH/redirect-url/README.md

 https://doamin.com/some/path/ -> https://kth.se/some/path/

-### Redirect a replace a part of the path when redirecting
+### Redirect and replace a part of the path when redirecting

 ```bash
 TO_HOST='https://wwww.kth.se' REPLACE_PATH="/some/path/" REPLACE_PATH_WITH="/new/app/" node app.js